-- Operating sashes: Double hung windows have two sashes that move up and down.
+Double hung windows have two sashes that move up and down.
 Only the bottom sash is operational in a single hung window.
 Double hung windows make cleaning the top sash easier.
-Harvey double hung windows have sashes that both tilt in, so you’re able to more easily clean inside and out.
+Harvey double hung windows have sashes that both tilt in for easy cleaning inside and out.